microsoft/kernel-memory/dotnet/Service/README.md

-* **Data ingestion orchestration**: this can run in memory and in the same process, e.g. when working with small files, or run as a service, in which case it requires persistent queues like **Azure Queues** or **RabbitMQ** (corelib includes also a basic file-based queue, that might be useful for tests and demos).
+* **Data ingestion orchestration**: this can run in memory and in the same process, e.g. when working with small files, or run as a service, in which case it requires persistent queues like **Azure Queues** or **RabbitMQ** (corelib includes also a basic in memory queue, that might be useful for tests and demos, with support for persistence on disk).

-  When running a service, we recommend persistent queues for reliability and horizontal scaling.
+  When running the service, we recommend persistent queues for reliability and horizontal scaling, like Azure Queues and RabbitMQ.

   > To use RabbitMQ locally, install docker and launch RabbitMQ with:
   >